osefatul/amazon-ecommerce-system/README.md

 # Amazon E-commerce System

+Click [here](https://amazon-ecommerce-system.netlify.app/) for live demo

+### Intro
-This is a full stack amazon system clone. you can check the live website [here](https://amazon-ecommerce-system.netlify.app/).
+This is a full stack amazon system clone.
+The purpose of this app is to find out how amazon is using thier cutting-edge technologies for e-commerce purpose.

 ### Dependencies
  #### Frontend